PDF 991 KB

 See below the previous 12 months reports:

-The data contained within the monthly reports determines the appropriate graded response in accordance with the SA Arbovirus Coordinated Control and Operations Plan (PDF 378KB) hierarchy of response.
+The data contained within the monthly reports determines the appropriate graded response in accordance with the South Australian Arbovirus and Mosquito Monitoring and Control Plan (PDF 551KB) hierarchy of response.
 The Plan provides for the management of risks related to mosquito borne disease in SA.
-The hierarchy of response is dependent upon on-going data and trends identified by surveillance activities, weather forecasting and disease notifications.

 The South Australian Arbovirus and Mosquito Monitoring and Control Annual Report for the 2023-2024 season (PDF 1MB) summarises mosquito-borne disease notification data from South Australia, as well as the various mosquito surveillance and control activities undertaken by the Department for Health and Wellbeing and local health authorities across the state.